bruvellu/terebratalia-wnts/wnt.md

 A comparison across the phylogeny reveals that the modern Wnt repertoire emerged before bilateral symmetry, at the base of the Cnidaria--Bilateria split ({@fig:comparative}A).
 Ctenophores---the probable sister-group to other animals[@Schultz2023-zb]---have only four Wnt genes and two Frizzled genes [@Pang2010-ds].
 Their embryonic expression is polarized with opposed domains of ligands and antagonists, and there is an incipient staggered expression around the mouth, but no obvious transcriptional subregions along the body axis [@Pang2010-ds].
-In contrast, cnidarians and bilaterians have a much larger set of ligands, receptors, and antagonist genes, expressed in staggered domains along the body axis ({@fig:comparative}A).
+In contrast, cnidarians and bilaterians have a much larger set of ligands, receptors, and antagonist genes that are expressed in staggered domains along the body axis ({@fig:comparative}A).
-These data suggest that Wnts have an ancient role in establishing axial polarity in early development, but that the role in axial patterning correlates with the expansion of the Wnt complement at the base of the Cnidaria--Bilateria branch, preceding the evolution and diversification of a bilaterally symmetric body with an anteroposterior axis [@Lee2006-gr].
+These comparative data suggest an initial axial polarity role for Wnt signaling in early development.
+And, only secondarily, with the expansion of the Wnt complement at the base of the Cnidaria--Bilateria branch, that Wnts became involved in late axial patterning---a role that precedes the evolution and diversification of a bilaterally symmetric body with an anteroposterior axis [@Lee2006-gr].

 <!--### Conserved general pattern of anterior antagonists and posterior Wnt expression-->

 Despite the great differences in embryo architecture, a broader comparison across the tree reveals a general common pattern for the expression of Wnt signaling components.
 Wnt antagonist genes are expressed anteriorly while Wnt genes are predominantly not expressed anteriorly, and Frizzled genes are expressed along the entire body ({@fig:comparative}A).
 Frizzled domains are usually broad without much overlap while Wnt domains are narrow and often overlapping with other Wnt genes.
-But what is most notable in this comparative overview is that the spatio-temporal expression of Frizzled genes is relatively well-conserved while the expression of Wnt ligands more variable between species ({@fig:comparative}A).
+But what is most notable in this comparative overview is that the spatio-temporal expression of Frizzled genes is relatively well-conserved while the expression of Wnt ligands is more variable between species ({@fig:comparative}A).
-This pattern occurs for both the maternal load of Wnt signaling components and for the axial expression.

 <!--In a general overview, most embryos exhibit a common general pattern of antagonists anterior, frizzled all around and wnt more posterior [@Marlow2014-wg].-->

 <!--### Frizzled anteroposterior expression is conserved across animals-->

+This pattern occurs for both the maternal load of Wnt signaling components and for the later axial expression.
 For instance, the maternal load of Frizzled transcripts is highly-conserved across animals with most species showing *fz1/2/7* expression in the egg (@tbl:maternal) [@Bastin2015-oz].
 Accordingly, Frizzled expression domains follow the same anteroposterior arrangement in different animals with *fz5/8* in the head, *fz9/10* in the trunk, and *fz1/2/7* broadly expressed ({@fig:summary}A, {!@fig:comparative}A and {!@fig:s-comparative}A).
 In fact, the spatial organization of Frizzled domains is almost identical between the brachiopod *T. transversa* and the hemichordate *Saccoglossus kowalevskii* ({@fig:s-comparative}A,B).
-In both cases, these broad domains coincide with the different body regions, suggesting that each receptor may regulate the regional patterning along the anteroposterior axis [@Darras2018-gm].
+In both cases, these broad domains coincide with their different body regions, suggesting that each receptor may regulate the regional patterning along the anteroposterior axis [@Darras2018-gm].
-The only exception is *fz4*.
-Its spatial localization is variable in other animals, such as cnidarians [@Niedermoser2022-hm], echinoderms [@Robert2014-xj; @McCauley2013-uz] and cephalochordates [@Qian2013-jg].
+The only exception is *fz4*; its spatial localization is variable in other animals, such as cnidarians [@Niedermoser2022-hm], echinoderms [@Robert2014-xj; @McCauley2013-uz] and cephalochordates [@Qian2013-jg].
 The similarity in Frizzled expression indicates that this spatial organization is a shared, ancient feature that remained conserved within the Cnidaria--Bilateria clade during evolution.

 <!--This regionalized expression suggests that each receptor may regulate the patterning of different body parts, as previously proposed for hemichordates [@Darras2018-gm].-->